 The increased use of plants such as juniper, savin juniper, cypresses or ornamental thuja has contributed to the increase of the cases of pollen allergy.
-The Cupressaceae are a family that produces the greatest amount of pollen, and one that holds more allergenic power.
+The members of Cupressaceae family produce the greatest amount of pollen.
+Their pollen is one with the greastest allergenic power.

 The pollen of this plant is especially important during the months of February and March and may continue until April.
 Many of the symptoms such as sneezing, runny nose, watery eyes, etc., may be confused with the common cold, so they go undiagnosed.

 If you live in an area where there are lots of these plants and you have these symptoms, you should make a visit to the doctor to find the true causes of the problem.

 This is especially remarkable in case of essential oil.
 (More information about juniper toxicity)